robertklep/nl.scanno.owntracks/README.md

 cards, you can trigger flows when you enter or leave a specific GeoFence.

 ## What is Owntracks
 Owntracks is an open source location app for Android and iOS.
-It sends location information to a MQTT broker.
+It sends location information to a MQTT broker or through the Athom Cloud by using HTTPS.
-This can be a private MQTT broker you are hosting yourself, or a public MQTT broker.

 The Owntracks app does not use a lot of battery.

-The Owntracks apps have an integrated option to connect to the owntracks public MQTT broker, but this cannot be used with this client.
-This is due to the fact that a random userid is generated.
-However there are several other public MQTT brokers available.
-I have tested with broker.hivemq.com.
+## HTTPS or MQTT?

-## USING A PUBLIC MQTT BROKER HAS SECURITY IMPLICATIONS.
-EVERYONE CAN SEE YOUR MESSAGES.
+Using HTTPS is for most users the easiest way to get started.
+You just need your homeys cloud-id, create a user in settings and you good to go.

 The most secure solution is to use your own MQTT broker or create a private one in the cloud.
 CloudMQTT is a MQTT hosting service that has a free hosting plan.
 See my [tutorial](https://forum.athom.com/discussion/2810/use-cloudmqtt-as-a-broker-for-owntracks-or-mqtt-app)

 ## How does this work and what can it do on Homey?
-In the Owntracks app you can add geofences, and Owntracks sends events to the broker containing information about entering or leaving a geofence.
+In the Owntracks app you can add geofences, and Owntracks sends events to the broker or athom cloud containing information about entering or leaving a geofence.
 These events can be used with trigger cards in Homey flows.
 And as such it can be used for presence detection.